What is data analytics?

 Step 5: Interpret and share the analysis

-In this step, it’s essential to select the best way to present your findings so that everyone understands and is on the same page.
-Data analysts employ charts, graphs, and other visualization methods for making sense of the data for a non-technical audience.
+In this step, it’s essential to select the best way to present your findings so that everyone understands it and is on the same page.
+Data analysts employ charts, graphs, and other visualization methods to make sense of the data for a non-technical audience.

 Put it all together

 Data visualization enhances columns of raw numbers, helping everyone make sense of the information presented and develop actionable answers.

 As a data analyst, you demonstrate what the analysis tells you about your question or business challenge.
 Then you collaborate with key stakeholders to move forward.
 Data analytics also highlights the limitations of the analysis and helps you determine the type of further analysis to undertake.

 The analytics process shows the difference between a data analyst and a data scientist.
 A data scientist produces broad insights, focuses on business needs, provides strategic oversight, and concentrates on deep learning.
 A data analyst answers specific questions and creates models to help answer them.